Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

 - **Master of the Forge**

-    You gain proficiency with smith’s and leatherworker’s tools.
-If you are already proficient with them, you add double your proficiency bonus to checks you make with them.
+    You gain Proficiency with smith’s and leatherworker’s tools.
+If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

 - **Armour Upgrades**

     As part of a long rest, you can use leather pieces to augment a set of medium or heavy armour.
-For 8 hours, the armour doesn’t cause its wearer to suffer disadvantage on Dexterity (Stealth) checks.
+For 8 hours, the armour doesn’t cause its wearer to suffer :d20-disadv: **Disdvantage** on Dexterity (Stealth) checks.

 - **Find Fragility**